M3L6H/utilities/README.md

 ## How to Install

-The simplest way to install one or multiple of these utilities is to run
+The simplest way to install one or more of these utilities is to run

 ```sh
 bash <(curl -s 'https://raw.githubusercontent.com/M3L6H/utilities/master/download.sh')